AarifMmohmmad/DealNow/README.md

-# DellNow
+# DealNow
-Buying products with Arif is even easy
+Buying products with DealNow is even easy